YouTube Star Saffron Barker Stuns In Peach Crop Top & Joggers From Her New Clothing Range

 Barker didn’t add a geotag with her upload.
 However, on her YouTube channel — which boasts more than 2.3 million subscribers — she has been spending the coronavirus pandemic at home with her family.

-For her caption, Barker let fans know that this outfit will be available in a matter of four days.
+For her caption, Barker let fans know that this outfit will be available in four days.

 In the span of one hour, her post racked up more than 44,000 likes and over 1,000 comments, proving to be instantly popular with her 1.6 million followers.